HMS Malta (1800): British career

 The badly damaged Guillaume Tell was taken in tow by Penelope, the only ship in any condition to remain at sea and arrived at Syracuse on 3 April.
 After being patched up she was sailed to Britain, arriving at Portsmouth on 23 November 1800.
 She was surveyed and fitted out there, a process completed by July 1801, during which time she was commissioned as HMS Malta in May under Captain Albemarle Bertie.
 She initially based in the roadstead off St Helens, but was damaged in a serious fire in April 1802 and was paid off for repairs.
 After these were completed she recommissioned in March 1803, on the outbreak of war, under the command of Captain Edward Buller.
-Buller was temporarily replaced in January 1805 by Captain William Granger for service off Cadiz, but Buller was back in command in time to take part in Calder's Action off Cape Finisterre on 22 July 1805.
+Buller was temporarily replaced in January 1805 by Captain William Granger for service off Cádiz, but Buller was back in command in time to take part in Calder's Action off Cape Finisterre on 22 July 1805.
 Malta formed the rear-most ship in the British line in the approach to the battle, but as the fleets became confused in the failing light and thick patchy fog, Buller found that he was surrounded by five enemy ships.
 After a fierce engagement in which Malta suffered five killed and forty wounded, Buller forced the Spanish 84-gun San Rafael to strike, and afterwards sent the Maltas boats to take possession of the Spanish 74-gun Firme.